liquidat/ansible-demo-notes/README.md

 ### Tower, basics
 - :question: Do you know which automated scripts are run right now in your environment?
 When, and by whom?
-- show interface
+- show main interface
-- explain concepts of projects (playbooks or sets of playbooks), show imported playbooks and projects
+- explain concepts of projects (playbooks or sets of playbooks), show imported projects and show Git as example
+- highlight possibility of importing different branches, and also commit ID
-- explain inventories, show imported inventories; can be groups of groups; can also be connected to online services or generic scripts
+- explain inventories, show imported inventories; can be groups of groups; each group can be manually entered or be connected to online services or generic scripts
+- explain that one node can be in multiple groups, even on the same level; no need for fixed tree structure
-- job templates assign actual playbooks to specific inventories: ready to be executed when needed
+- job templates: they assign actual playbooks to specific inventories, ready to be executed when needed
-- mention surveys and variable requests
+- show job template, discuss also the possibility to on the fly change verbosity or "check" mode
+- show surveys, that they can query data which are only in the knowledge of the executer
+- notifications: can be used to inform via mail or web hook or even IRC when a job was executed - or only when it failed
+- workflow manager: multiple jobs can be connected to each other, with conditions of fail or success
+- show the workflow editor, it is a UI!
+- connect some templates - even for different results
-- when executed, a job comes up, the job has the results
+- jobs: when a job template is executed, a job comes up, the job has the results of the execution
 - execute jobs, show results
-- highlight multiple plays in one job, show executing information
+- highlight additional information on left side
-- click through plays, highlight changing details
-- show cli output
-- back to list of jobs, possibility of tracking
+- click through play on the right side, show detail information pop up when clicked on task
-- show scheduling in job templates
+- job execution cron-like: show scheduling in job templates
-- also show facts of different machines via the inventory, highlight that this is difference for Enterprise
-- show execution of generic modules in inventory
 - show API: got to URL/api, pick organizations, got to bottom of page, create a new organization and show it
 - :white_check_mark: web interface; REST API
 - :white_check_mark: central place for all tasks, able to verify and document what was done and when
 - :white_check_mark: can perform automation on its own (scheduling)
+- :white_check_mark: different playbooks can be stitched together
 - :white_check_mark: saves time via central, reusable place for all work
 - :white_check_mark: missing yet: Playbooks still require user to have rights on target machines; how to separate?
 - :notes: When user commits code, Jenkins runs build, afterwards Tower is called via REST and software is deployed.
 - :necktie: automatically run network wide checks nightly from Tower, all can see results.

-### Tower, advanced
+### Tower, RBAC
 - :question: How can you run powerful scripts by people who know when to run them, without providing them too many rights?
 - show setup module: organizations, teams, users
 - show idea of credentials: cannot be looked up, stored in AES 128 in database
+- can be different even for different templates (for example one as check, the other as execute)
-- highlight users: dduck and mmaus, belonging to different groups
+- highlight or create teams and users, give permissions to a template as executor
-- show various rights across teams: on inventories, on tasks, with and without module execution
-- login as dduck and mmaus - compare to admin login
+- login as user - compare to admin login
-- highlight that credentials cannot be looked up
-- execute task as dduck - show results
 - show portal mode
 - mention dry runs
 - :white_check_mark: separation of rights on machines and rights to execute playbooks is now given